 Family: Revisited is the penultimate exhibition of the Change of Perspective series by artist Lizzie Lovejoy.
 In reaction to the first Family themed exhibition, Revisited looks at family in a less abstract and more literal way, based on our closeness and connection to people.

-Nine conversations with nine people around the North East has culminated in nine illustrations and three poems which aim to capture the definition of family within this region.
+Nine conversations with nine people around the North East have culminated in nine illustrations and three poems which aim to capture the definition of family within this region.

 Joined again by five Tees Valley creatives, a range of perspectives on what family is are visually shared throughout this exhibition.